 One thing is guaranteed in parenting and that is at some point in your parenting journey you will have a parenting fail.
 There will be small fails like forgetting to sign the permission slip for your kid’s school field trip or burning dinner because you forgot you were cooking.
 And there will be big parenting fails like not showing up for our kid when they need us or even things happening that harm our relationships.
-There is nothing like a parenting fail to make you feel like the worst mom ever.
-We have all been there.
-It happens to the best of us.
-And it can be difficult to handle parenting fails especially when we tend to have such high expectations of ourselves as mothers.
+There is nothing like a parenting fail to make you feel like the worst mom ever… It happens to the best of us.
+It can be difficult to handle parenting fails especially when we tend to have such high expectations of ourselves as mothers.
 So here are few ways you can recover from a parenting fail.

 - Acknowledge your fail.
 Yep…you did that.
 You forgot something, you messed up, you lost your cool.
 Just take a moment to acknowledge what happened.
 So often, as we rush through the chaos of parenting, we don’t take the time to acknowledge what is happening.
 We just move on to the next thing, stuff down the feeling and don’t deal with whatever it is at all.
 But part of being an adult is owning or stuff no matter how much it may suck.